 And so, the parable concludes, people don’t call these five the Vital Tongues, the Vital Eyes, the Vital Ears, or the Vital Minds, but the Vital Breaths (prana), “for the vital breath is all these”.

 Your breath is your life force.
-Treat your breath with respect and honor the loveliness that arises when you sip in and fill your body with its glory.
+Treat your breath with respect and honor the beauty that arises when you sip it in and fill your body with its glory.